alpharaoh/AmongUsBot/README.md

 Join our discord server if you have any ideas, issues, or want early access to new updates and features! https://discord.gg/PVfewrM<br />

-THIS IS CURRENTLY DISCONTINUED - Please check out https://github.com/denverquane/amongusdiscord !
+THIS IS CURRENTLY DISCONTINUED - Please check out https://github.com/denverquane/amongusdiscord and their discord https://discord.gg/arQEK3U !

 This is an Among Us Discord bot that auto mutes and unmutes players in certain situations, without *anyone in the game needing to mute manually*.
 This will make Among Us way more intense and doesn't break the immersion of the game having to mute all the time.